How Far Apart Should Decking Boards Be?

 How far apart should decking boards be?
 When building your deck, the boards should not be too far apart and neither should they be too close.
-The gap between the deckings allows the board to expand and contract without shifting from its original position.
-It also prevents the boards from warping or cracking.
-How far apart then should your decking board be?
+The gap between your ultra decking allows the board to expand and contract without shifting from its original position.

 Why Your Decking Board Needs Spacing